 - perikaryon: cytoplasm surrounding the nucleus

-- a single process of variable length (even over a meter)
+- a single process of variable length (even over a metre)

 - generally the 'output' of the neurone

-- terminated in terminal buttons which release neurotransmitters
+- terminates in terminal buttons which release neurotransmitters

 - usually multiple branching processes

 Generally, input from other neurones or sensory receptors received by dendrites may lead to an action potential within the cell body which then propagates down the axon, eventually resulting in the release of neurotransmitters from the terminal buttons.
 This, in turn, can affect other neurones or end organs 1.